Next Lebanon government to face $30 billion reform test

 So devising a credible economic plan will be the main test for whoever ends up running Lebanon, which faces tumbling net capital flows amid an intensifying scramble for hard currency.
 "The best gauge of the government's sovereignty will be the economic plan they draft," Carlos Abadi, an adviser to the Association of Banks in Lebanon, told Reuters.

-In the wake of the blast, Lebanon's external financing needs for the next four years had swelled to more than $30 billion from $24 billion, Garbis Iradian at the Institute of International Finance (IIF) estimated.
+In the wake of the Aug.
+4 explosion, Lebanon's external financing needs for the next four years swelled to more than $30 billion from $24 billion, Garbis Iradian at the Institute of International Finance (IIF) estimated.
 "In order to overcome the U.S. veto at the IMF, the next government will have to produce a plan which is premised on the positioning of the economy for future growth, without the possibility of billions being diverted for nefarious purposes," Abadi said.

 The IMF reaffirmed its support for Lebanon on Sunday, before the government's resignation, but also the need for reforms, a point stressed by French President Emmanuel Macron last week.
 With the number of Lebanese living in poverty nearing half its population, these reforms range from setting up social safety nets to protect the most vulnerable to ensuring Lebanon's wealthy elite share the burden of financial losses from bank recapitalisations.

-Macron also called for an audit of the banking system, a comment that has triggered wariness among some bankers fearful the government may use the data to spare "family and friends".
+Macron also called for an audit of the central bank and the banking system, a comment that has triggered wariness among some bankers fearful that the government may use the data to spare "family and friends".
 French MP Loïc Kervran, chair of the France-Lebanon committee, told Reuters such an audit would aim to uncover "unorthodox" practices which could have led to losses.

-SWORD OF DAMOCLES Foreign donors have made it clear that outside humanitarian aid, no money would be given to Lebanon without reforms.
+SWORD OF DAMOCLES Foreign donors have made it clear that apart from humanitarian aid, no money would be given to Lebanon without reforms.

 ALSO READ